ucll-scripting/exercises/shell-tools/04-wc/explanations.md

 # Explanations

 Run the solution to get an idea of the functionality to be implemented.
-E.g. running the script in your working directory will output something like shown below.
+E.g. running the script in your working directory will output something like shown below (provided that you added an extra `input.txt` file for testing purposes).

 ```bash
 $ python wc.py input.txt wc.py explanations.md